hthakran/Loruki/README.md

-New Loruki Website.
+# Loruki - Website
-Using HTML and CSS without JavaSCript.
+using HTML and CSS only.